mjwhite316/homework/Week_16_homework_Matt_White.md

   2. What is the NetRange IP address: 65.61.137.64 - 65.61.137.127

-  3. What is the company they use to store their infrastructure:
+  3. What is the company they use to store their infrastructure: Rackspace Backbone Engineering

-  4. What is the IP address of the DNS server:
+  4. What is the IP address of the DNS server: 65.61.137.117

 #### Step 3: Shodan

 - What open ports and running services did Shodan find:
+80/8080
+Apache Tomcat/Coyote JSP engine

 #### Step 4: Recon-ng